BenGJ10/Complete-Machine-Learning-Notes/NPTEL ML Revision Notes/README.md

 This repository contains my complete revision notes for the NPTEL `Introduction to Machine Learning` course offered by IIT Madras.
 The notes cover all the essential topics taught in the `12-week course`, providing a comprehensive overview of machine learning concepts, algorithms, and applications.

+**Utilise these notes to reinforce your understanding of machine learning principles and prepare for NPTEL examination.
+More than what you need for the course!**

+---

 ## Important Links

 - [NPTEL Introduction to Machine Learning by IIT Madras](https://onlinecourses.nptel.ac.in/noc25_cs91/preview)